Henry Ward (artist)

 Henry Ward (born 1971) is a British artist, who in 2010 was selected to exhibit his entry of The 'Finger-Assisted' Nephrectomy of Professor Nadey Hakim at the ‘BP Portrait Award’ at the National Portrait Gallery, London, and in 2016 was chosen to paint a portrait of Queen Elizabeth II to mark her 60-year tenure as the longest-serving patron of the British Red Cross.

 Ward gained admission to Harrow school, where he excelled in arts, was an arts scholar and won every art prize for the duration of his time there.
 He trained at Chelsea College of Art and subsequently gained a Bachelor's Degree in Art and art history at Goldsmiths, University of London.

-His early exhibitions took place at the Nicholas Lusher Fine Art in Hamilton, Bermuda, before going on to complete a masters at Winchester School of Art and later presenting exhibitions at the Burnaby Gallery in Bermuda and at Tatistcheff's Fifth Avenue gallery in New York.
+His early exhibitions took place at the Nicholas Lusher Fine Art in Hamilton, Bermuda, before going on to complete a master's at Winchester School of Art and later presenting exhibitions at the Burnaby Gallery in Bermuda and at Tatistcheff's Fifth Avenue gallery in New York.

 In 2004, he became part of the International Fundraising Committee of the British Red Cross, for who he raised funds.
 Other works have included "Faces From The Dark" (2016).

 Early life

 Henry Liam Ward was born in 1971 in Colchester, Essex.
 His father, Martyn Ward, was a High Court Judge in England and later a puisne judge in Bermuda.
 His mother (from Bermuda), encouraged him in arts by introducing him to Rembrandt and how the eyes of subjects in Rembrandt's paintings followed the viewer around the room.
 Other inspirational artists have included particularly Gustave Courbet and Édouard Manet.
 He was also inspired by the house he spent his early childhood in.
-The house, on the Essex-Suffolk border, was designed by a contemporary architect and based on Frank Lloyd Wright’s design Fallingwater.
+The house, on the Essex-Suffolk border, was designed by a contemporary architect and based on Frank Lloyd Wright's design Fallingwater.

 Ward completed his early education between 1984 and 1989 at Harrow School, where he took lessons in the history of art, in addition to life model drawing.
-He became a Harrow School Art Scholar, winning every art prize for the duration of his attendance there, while at the same time earning a reputation for which his parents were once informed that their son "was the naughtiest boy at Harrow since Winston Churchill".
+He became a Harrow School Art Scholar, winning every art prize for the duration of his attendance there, while at the same time earning the reputation of being "the naughtiest boy at Harrow since Winston Churchill".

-After graduating from Harrow, Ward completed his foundation training at the Chelsea College of Art in 1992 and subsequently in 1985 he gained a Bachelor's Degree in Art and art history at Goldsmiths College, where Damien Hirst and Fiona Rae also launched their careers.
+After graduating from Harrow, Ward completed his foundation training at the Chelsea College of Art in 1992 and subsequently in 1985 gained a Bachelor's Degree in Art and art history at Goldsmiths College.